 Now add enough water to the pan to bring the water level up about halfway.
 Tightly cover the pan with heavy duty aluminum foil.
 Place the ribs in a moderate oven (350 degrees F.) and bake for two hours.
-This will steam the ribs to falling off the bone doneness.
+This will steam the ribs to the falling off the bone stage.

 Remove the foil and carefully pour off the liquid.
 Now pour on your favorite barbecue sauce and spread it over the ribs.
 My favorite sauce is Stubb's Barbecue Sauce.
 Return the ribs to the oven for another 30 minutes or until the sauce starts to thicken and dry out a bit.
 That's it!
 Serve with some potato salad, bread and beans on the side.